evgenlipin/automatic_anki_dictionary/README.md

 5. Run the program using the command `python main.py`.
 6. The program will create an `.apkg` file with a set of Anki flashcards that can be imported into the Anki application.

-In case of unexpected errors, you can run the `clean.sh` script to remove unnecessary files.

 If the program is unable to create a flashcard for a particular word, it will add that word to the `problem_words.txt` file.

 ## Requirements